Tiling deformations, cohomology, and orbit equivalence of tiling spaces: Tiling cohomologies

-When $A$ is a vector space, we can also consider {\em weakly} PE cochains or forms, which are defined to be uniform limits of strongly PE cochains or forms.
-(For forms we must also assume that the derivatives of the forms of all orders are uniform limits of PE functions.)
-This gives a cohomology theory that we call {\em weak} PE cohomology, denoted $H^*_{PE,w}$ or $H^*_{dR,w}$.
+In this case, we can also consider {\em weakly} pattern equivariant cochains or forms (weakly PE, or w-PE), which are defined to be uniform limits of strongly PE cochains or forms.\footnote{For $C^\infty$ forms, we mean by this convergence for all the semi-norms $\|f\|_{(k)} = \|f^{(k)}\|_\infty$.
+That is, we assume that the derivatives of the forms of all orders are uniform limits of PE forms.
+For PE-cochains, we mean convergence for the norm $\|\alpha\| = \sup \{ \alpha(c) \ : \ c \text{ chain} \}$.} This gives a cohomology theory that we call {\em weak} PE cohomology, denoted $H^*_{PE,w}$ or $H^*_{dR,w}$.
 This usually is {\em not} isomorphic to the \v Cech cohomology of $\Omega$.
-Rather, it corresponds to the ``dynamical'' Lie-algebra cohomology of $\R^d$ with values in the space of continuous functions on $\Omega$~\cite{KP06}. $H^*_{PE,w}$ is usually infinitely generated, even for very simple tiling spaces, as will be illustrated in Section 9.
+Rather, it corresponds to the ``dynamical'' Lie-algebra cohomology of $\R^d$ with values in the space of continuous functions on $\Omega$~\cite{KP06}.
+The group $H^*_{PE,w}$ is usually infinitely generated, even for very simple tiling spaces, as will be illustrated in Section~\ref{sec:examples}.

 When the tilings have infinite local complexity, then it is unreasonable to expect patches to be identical, and strong pattern equivariance is not usually well-defined.
-However, a version of weak pattern equivariance always makes sense.
-We present this using an adaptation of groupoid cohomology, as follows.
-For definiteness we will take $A=\R^d$, which is the most important example for this paper.
-For the purpose of this article and to avoid lengthly discussion, we focus on the group $H^1$.
-Let $T \in \Omega$ be a given tiling in a tiling space $\Omega$ (which may or may not have finite local complexity).
+However, a version of weak pattern equivariance always makes sense, as we will see.
+We present this using an adaptation of groupoid cohomology.
+For the purpose of this article and to avoid lengthly discussion, we focus on the group $H^1$, with coefficients in $\R^d$.

+Let $T$ now be a given tiling in a minimal, aperiodic tiling space $\Omega$, which may or may not have finite local complexity.

 \begin{defin} If $T$ has finite local complexity, a continuous function $f: \R^d \ra \R^d$ is called \emph{strongly $T$-equivariant} (or simply \emph{pattern equivariant} or PE) if there exists a radius $R$ such that $f(x) = f(y)$ whenever $T \cap B(x,R) = T \cap B(y,R)$ (up to translation).